semperos/ari/README.md

 Ari stands for **A**rray **R**elational **I**nteractive programming environment.

-Ari is a set of extensions to the [Goal] programming language with an extensible CLI and dedicated SQL mode.
+Ari is a set of extensions to the [Goal] programming language that includes SQL support, an HTTP client with rate limiting support, and GUI bindings (Fyne).

+This is my personal daily driver for scripting and data analysis, even in the age of coding agents.

 ## Installation